-To show that this is an equilibrium outcome of the 'family head mechanism', we consider a two stage game, such that in the first stage each agent schooses independently the amount of work at home, t^s and in the market 1 $t^s - l^s$.
-In the second stage, the head, say partner a, chooses the level of the private good, q^s that each partner receives based on a's social preferences, $W^{a}(U^{a}(Q, q^{a}, l^{a}), U^{b}(Q, q^{b}, l^{b}))$.
+To show that this is an equilibrium outcome of the 'family head mechanism', we consider a two stage game, such that in the first stage each agent schooses independently the amount of work at home, $t^s$ and in the market $1-t^s-l^s$ .
+In the second stage, the head, say partner a, chooses the level of the private good, $q^s$ that each partner receives based on a's social preferences, $W^a(U^a(Q, q^a, l^a), U^b(Q, q^b, l^b))$ .
 We can solve this problem backwards.
-In the last stage, the levels of work at home, t^s and l^s are given to a and she can only transfer private goods.
-This means that the head faces a linear Pareto frontier (see Figure) and will select the best point for her on this frontier.
-Now assume that the two private utilities appear as 'normal goods' in a's social welfare function so that whenever the Pareto frontier shifts up the head reallocates private goods to raise the private utilities of both agents.
-Anticipating that, each agent who chooses actions selfishly in the first stage will realize that their private utility is a monotone increasing function of the total resources available for the head for redistribution (π in equation (3.57)).
-Therefore, each agent will choose the actions under their control to maximize the pie and the outcome is the same efficient outcome that would arise if the head could directly control all family decisions.
+In the last stage, the levels of work at home, $t^s$ and $l^s$ are given to a and she can only transfer private goods.
+This means that the head faces a linear Pareto frontier (see Figure ) and will select the best point for her on this frontier.
+Now assume that the two private utilities appear as 'normal goods' in a's social welfare function so that whenever the Pareto frontier shifts up the

-[&]quot;Each beneficiary, no-matter how selfish, maximizes the family income of his benefactor and thereby internalizes all effects of his actions on other beneficiaries."
+&lt;sup>17Becker has two slightly different versions of the Rotten Kid Theorem.
+The early one stated in Becker (1974, page 1080) is "If a head exists, other family members are also motivated to maximize family income and consumption, even if their utility depend on their consumption alone " The later version in Becker (1991, p288) is set in context of mutual altruism where each person is a potential contributor to the other and states that "Each beneficiary, no-matter how selfish, maximizes the family income of his benefactor and thereby internalizes all effects of his actions on other beneficiaries."
 In both versions, there is only one good that is distributed.
 Following Bergstrom (1989) we consider here a problem with two goods and show that under transferable utility similar results are obtained.